 Worship leaders will explain about music and invited congregational response at each opportunity.

-We are all struggling to adjust and thrive forward during this COVID pandemic.
-We do this in the best way possible when we do so in love and care for one another, and celebrating our shared love for God.
 Please contact Pastor Eric, Pastor Gail, Council or Staff if you have any questions or concerns.
 We all miss you and love you dearly.
 Thank you for your continued love, support, and prayers for Christ Lutheran Church.

 -CLC Council, COVID Task Force, and CLC Staff